OpenEvalProject/evals/manuscripts/elife-88144/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/88144/elife-88144-fig2-v2.jpg)

 **Figure 2.:** (A) Brightness distributions shown on the linear scale.
 Brightness scales with the oligomer size.
 Linker for activation of T-cells (LAT) (gray) is a monomer control, TrkA+130 nM nerve growth factor (NGF) (black) is a dimer control.
 EphA2 bound to ephrinA1-Fc (brown) is an oligomer control.
 All distributions are scaled to a maximum of 1.
 (B) Distributions of log(brightness).
 Points represent the experimental FIF data, and the solid lines are the best-fit Gaussians.
 (C) Means of the best-fit Gaussians and the standard errors of the mean.
-Each data set is derived from at least 100 cells in three biologically independent experiments.Figure 2—source data 1.
+Each data set is derived from at least 100 cells in three biologically independent experiments.

 Next, we performed FIF experiments in the presence of FGF4, FGF8, and FGF9.
 The FGFs were added at high concentrations (130 nM), which exceed the reported FGF binding constants (in the ~nM range) (Roghani et al., 1994; Gleizes et al., 1995) such that all FGFR1 molecules are FGF-bound.
 The brightness distributions in the presence of the FGFs are shown in Figure 2A (Figure 2—source data 1).
 We see that the brightness distributions recorded in the presence of FGF8 (green) and FGF9 (blue) overlap with the distribution for the dimer control, while the distribution for FGF4 (orange) appears shifted to higher brightness.
 In fact, these data fall between the dimer control and the large oligomer control (EphrinA1+ephrinA1-Fc) (Singh et al., 2018; Seiradake et al., 2013; Seiradake et al., 2010; Nikolov et al., 2014).
 This brightness distribution suggests that the average oligomer size may be increased beyond a dimer in the presence of FGF4.
 We analyzed the likelihood of this possibility using a statistical test.
 Since the distributions of molecular brightness are log-normal, we analyzed the corresponding log(brightness) distributions which are Gaussian (Figure 2B).
 The parameters of the Gaussian distributions and the standard errors were calculated and used in a Z-test.
 Results, shown in Figure 2, show that there are statistically significant differences (Z>2, Anderson et al., 2001) between the FGFR1 brightness distribution in the FGF4 case and the distribution for the dimer control (TrkA+NGF).
 Likewise, there are statistically significant differences between the FGFR1+FGF4 brightness distribution, on one hand, and the FGFR1+FGF8 and FGFR1+FGF9 brightness distributions, on the other (Z>2).
 Further, the distributions measured for FGFR1+FGF8 and FGFR1+FGF9 are the same as the dimer control distribution.
 This analysis suggests that while FGF8-bound and FGF9-bound FGFR1 forms dimers, FGF4 binding may promote the formation of higher order FGFR1 oligomers.

-## Differences in FGFR1 phosphorylation dose-response curves
+### Differences in FGFR1 phosphorylation dose-response curves

 Next, we studied FGFR1 signaling in response to FGF4, FGF8, and FGF9 using quantitative western blotting.
 In particular, we acquired FGFR1 dose-response curves while varying the concentrations of FGF4, FGF8, or FGF9 over a broad range.
 As we sought mechanistic interpretation of the results, we used the same 293T cell line used in the FIF experiments, since the FGFR1 expression and the FGFR1 oligomer size in the cell line are known.